Copa Airlines: Expansion years

-In 1992 Copa Airlines signed a strategic alliance with TACA Airlines (now Avianca El Salvador), and the airline began flying from Tocumen International Airport, making it the first flight connection center in Latin America.
-As a result, Tocumen was dubbed as the “Hub of the Americas” and several Latin American airlines such as LACSA of Costa Rica, Aviateca of Guatemala, and NICA of Nicaragua joined the alliance.
+In 1992, Copa Airlines signed a strategic alliance with TACA Airlines (now Avianca El Salvador), and the airline began flying from Tocumen International Airport, making it the first flight connection center in Latin America.
+As a result, Tocumen was dubbed the “Hub of the Americas,” and several Latin American airlines such as LACSA of Costa Rica, Aviateca of Guatemala, and NICA of Nicaragua joined the alliance.
 The alliance ended in 1998 when the six-year agreement expired.

-In 1998 Continental Airlines acquired 49% of the airline, marking the beginning of a comprehensive marketing and operating alliance.
-On May 19, 1999, Continental increased its stake to 51%.
-Since then, Copa has adopted a livery and corporate logo similar to Continental's (now United).
+A defining moment arrived in 1998 with a significant investment by Continental Airlines.
+This led to the formation of Copa Holdings, a holding company for Copa Airlines, which was 49% owned by Continental.
+The investment also included a strategic alliance, fostering code-sharing, marketing initiatives, and technical collaboration.
+Since then, Copa's fleet has grown significantly, boasting 97 aircraft as of 2023.
+Copa has adopted a livery and corporate logo similar to Continental's (now United).
 Copa participated in the OnePass frequent flyer program until Continental's merger with United Airlines.
-In connection with the initial public offering in December 2005, Continental reduced its stake to approximately 27.3% and through a follow-on offering in 2006, further reduced it to approximately 10%.
+Continental gradually reduced its ownership, eventually exiting entirely by 2008.

 In 2000, Copa Airlines inaugurated service to Los Angeles, Cancún, and Orlando, as well as to São Paulo; in 2001, it began service to Quito, Ecuador.
 In 2004, it began service to John F. Kennedy International Airport in New York City.
 Copa also announced in August of that year a codeshare agreement with Mexico's Mexicana de Aviación, which lasted until 2007.

 On June 1, 2005, Copa Airlines acquired 90% of the Colombian domestic air carrier AeroRepública, having earlier announced a codeshare plan with the carrier.
 Copa rebranded AeroRepública to Copa Airlines Colombia in 2010, increased destinations and modernized the fleet.
 On December 15, 2005, parent company Copa Holdings, S.A., launched an IPO of 14 million shares on the New York Stock Exchange thus becoming the fourth Latin American airline to be traded on the exchange, after LAN Airlines of Chile and Brazilian carriers Gol Transportes Aéreos and TAM Airlines.